The Briad Group: Rankings

-After the acquisition of Main Street Restaurant Group, The Briad Group moved its rank to become a major player in restaurant industry and became #1 franchisee of T.G.I.
-Friday's.
+After the acquisition of Main Street Restaurant Group, The Briad Group moved its rank to become a major player in restaurant industry and became #1 franchisee of TGI Fridays.
 The company also received high ranking in many publications.
 In June 2008, Nation's Restaurant News reviewed the company result of the first full year after the acquisition.
 It ranked the company #84 in its Top 100 Companies Ranked by U.S. Food Service Revenues.
 The company was also ranked #13 in revenue growth among restaurant franchisors, franchisees, and other food service companies.
 In August 2008, Franchise Times ranked The Briad Group #8 in its Top 200 Restaurant Franchisees (Monitor 200).
 In 2009, Multi-Unit Franchisee Magazine ranked the company #50 among the largest franchisees in every industries.